Troubleshooting OIDC sign-in

 ## `email_is_missing` [#email_is_missing]

-**Symptom:** The callback fails with `email_is_missing` even though the user has an email at the provider.
+Symptom: the callback fails with `email_is_missing` even though the user has an email at the provider.

-**Cause:** The provider returned `email_verified: false` (or the string `"false"`).
+Cause: the provider returned `email_verified: false` (or the string `"false"`).
 DALP rejects an explicitly-unverified email because an unverified address is an attacker-choosable identity anchor.
-An omitted `email_verified` is accepted — only an explicit `false` is rejected.
+An omitted `email_verified` is accepted; only an explicit `false` is rejected.

 ## Signs in as `member`, not `admin` [#signs-in-as-member-not-admin]

-**Cause:** The `adminClaim` value is not present in the profile DALP reads.
+When sign-in succeeds but a user who should be a platform admin resolves to `role: member`, the `adminClaim` value is not present in the profile DALP reads.
 Two frequent reasons:

 * The admin role or group is not assigned to the user at the provider.

-* The provider emits roles only in the **access token**, while DALP reads the **ID token** (falling back to userinfo only when the ID token lacks a subject or email).
-FusionAuth behaves this way by default — application roles never reach the ID token without a populate lambda.
+* The provider emits roles only in the access token, while DALP reads the ID token, falling back to userinfo only when the ID token lacks a subject or email.
+FusionAuth behaves this way by default: application roles never reach the ID token without a populate lambda.

 Fix: